chowsanthony/usdm2tdm/README.md

 ```

 ## Notes
+I referred to the USDM v3 IG for this program.
+Website:[Creation of SDTM Trial Design Domains](https://wiki.cdisc.org/display/USDMIGv3/Creation+of+SDTM+Trial+Design+Domains)

 The file `sdw-lzzt-usdm.json` contains the study definition for the CDISC Pilot Study in the USDM v3.6 format.
 It was created using the Study Definitions Workbench from D4K.
 Website: [Study Definitions Workbench](https://d4k-sdw.fly.dev/)